 The Warmth of the Dial Tone: your international roots.

 released July 3, 2013

 *Kirk Pearson* (Composer, Performer, Mammal) is a composer from Brooklyn, New York.
 He writes for film and TV, plays the mandolin and once bought a ukulele, although he does not remember how or why.
-Pearson studies geology, film and classical composition at Oberlin College and Conservatory.
+Pearson studies film and composition at Oberlin College and Conservatory.

 *Jonah Bobo* (Guitar) has been living every day since he was born.
 He is guitarist for New York punk group "The Bonnie Situation."

 *Nick Dunston* (Electric Bass) jazz.
 Jazz jazz jazz, jazz jazz.
 Jazz jazz jazz?
 Jazz jazz jazz jazz jazz.

 *Kelly Efthimiu* (Vocals on "Jules Verne") is an advertising student at Boston University.
 She put the "elation" in "public relation."

 *Vanessa Grasing* (Vocals) studies studio composition at SUNY Purchase.
 She has a growing collection of twenty-seven journals.